 Where can I get more information?

-Greater Wellington Regional Council monitors toxic algae growth at 20 popular river swimming spots around the region.
-Click here to see which sites are monitored.
-Monitoring is undertaken weekly during the official summer swimming season (mid-November to the end of March).
+Greater Wellington Regional Council monitors toxic algae at a number of popular river spots around the region.
+Monitoring is undertaken weekly during the summer (beginning of December to the end of March).

 The risk to people and animals from toxic algae is determined by measuring the proportion of the river bed covered by cyanobacteria as well as the amount of cyanobacteria mats washed up on the river’s edge.
 Results are compared to national guidelines which provide trigger values for three levels of risk from toxic algae – surveillance, alert and action.

 |Surveillance||≤20% coverage of potentially toxic cyanobacteria attached to substrate.||Undertake routine monitoring.|

 |Alert||20–50% coverage of potentially toxic cyanobacteria attached to substrate.||Notify public health, erect signs with information on appearance of mats and potential risks and consider toxin testing.|